dochomore/Trivia-API/backend/README.md

 }
 ```

+`GET /questions?page=1`

+- Fetches a paginated list of questions in which the page query param indicated the page number of question.

+- Request Arguments: page number as query param
+- Response: a paginated list of questions

 ## Testing

 Write at least one test for the success and at least one error behavior of each endpoint using the unittest library.